cnescatlab/i-CodeCNES/Developper-Guide.md

-This page introduce common informations required for the developpement in i-Code CNES.
+This page contains recommandations for developpers who had like to contribute to i-Code CNES.
+Feel free to ask further informations [issues](https://github.com/lequal/i-CodeCNES/issues).

 # Requirements
 ## Tools